ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 # Operation and Processing Considerations

-##  Considerations for Load Balancing {#load-balancing}

-TIPS allow clients to make concurrent pulls of the incremental updates potentially through different HTTP connections.
-As a consequence, it introduces additional complexities when the ALTO server is being load balanced -- a feature widely used to build scalable and fault-tolerant web services.
-For example, a request may be incorrectly processed if the following two conditions both hold:

--  the backend servers are stateful, i.e., the TIPS view is created and stored only on a single server;

--  the ALTO server is using layer-4 load balancing, i.e., the requests are distributed based on the TCP 5-tuple.

-Thus, additional considerations are required to enable correct load balancing for TIPS, including:

--  Use a stateless architecture: One solution is to follow the stateless computing pattern: states about the TIPS view are not maintained by the backend servers but are stored in a distributed database.
-Thus, concurrent requests to the same TIPS view can be processed on arbitrary stateless backend servers, which all fetches data from the same database.

--  Configure the load balancers properly: In case when the backend servers are stateful, the load balancers must be properly configured to guarantee that requests of the same TIPS view always arrive at the same server.
-For example, an operator or a provider of an ALTO server may configure layer-7 load balancers that distribute requests based on URL or cookies.

 ## Considerations for Choosing Updates

 When implementing TIPS, a developer should be cognizant of the